 Let's break this down a bit further.
 Procurify has four buckets for classifying spend.
 They are Pending spend, Approved spend, Purchased spend, and Billed spend.
 We'll discuss each of these buckets below as we start spending.

 As Requests are submitted, the Pending spend reflected within the Budgets Spend Pipeline increases.
-This is the first bucket within the Spend Pipeline.
+This is the very first bucket within the Spend Pipeline.
 All Pending Order and Expense Requests will account for your Pending amounts.

 When a Request is approved, the Pending spend is converted into Approved spend, as we move into the second bucket of the Spend Pipeline.

 The Committed amount is a combination of the Purchased spend, as well as the Approved spend.
 Therefore, the Committed amount will also update as Requests are approved.